-- 1. Carolina Community is a provider of mental health and behavioral health services with its principal place of business in Raleigh, North Carolina.
-Carolina Community assists consumers, including Medicaid recipients, at home, in school, and in the community in preventing, overcoming, and managing functional deficits caused by mental health issues and developmental delays. - 2.
-Petitioner Carolina Community is located in Durham, North Carolina and serves Medicaid recipients in Durham, Wake, and Johnston County.
-(Nwogbo, Vol. 2, p.
-511).
-Carolina Community was founded in 2009.
-(Id. at p.
-510).
-Carolina Community is a provider of Medicaid Intensive In-Home ("IIH"), Community Support Team ("CST"), and Substance Abuse Intensive Outpatient ("SAIOP") services.
-(Nwogbo, Vol. 2, p.
-560).
+- 1. Petitioner Fidelity is a provider of mental health and behavioral health services with its principal place of business in Raleigh, North Carolina.
+Fidelity assists consumers, including Medicaid recipients, at home, in school, and in the community in preventing, overcoming, and managing functional deficits caused by mental health issues and developmental delays. - 2.
+Fidelity is a provider of Medicaid Intensive In-Home ("IIH") services, Community Support Team ("CST") services, and Substance Abuse Intensive Outpatient ("SAIOP") services in the Alliance catchment area.
+(Johnson, Vol. 1, p.
+161; Okeke, Vol. 1, p.
+209).
 These services are all Medicaid programs.
 (Johnson, Vol. 1, pp. 194-95). - 3.
-Carolina Community is also a Critical Access Behavioral Health Agency ("CABHA") certified by the North Carolina Division of Mental Health, Developmental Disabilities, and Substance Abuse Services ("DMH") and the Division of Medical Assistance ("DMA").
-(Nwogbo, Vol. 2, p.
-510).
-Carolina Community must provide some combination of CST, IIH, or SAIOP services to continue to qualify as a CABHA.
-(Johnson, Vol. 1, p.
-186-87). - 4.
+Fidelity is also a Critical Access Behavioral Health Agency ("CABHA") certified by the North Carolina Division of Mental Health, Developmental Disabilities, and Substance Abuse Services ("DMH") and the Division of Medical Assistance ("DMA").
+(Okeke, Vol. 1, p.
+208).
+Fidelity must provide some combination of CST, IIH, or SAIOP services to continue to qualify as a CABHA.
+(Johnson, Vol. 1, pp. 186-87; Johnson Vol. 1, pp. 76-78). - 4.
 Alliance is a multi-county area mental health, developmental disabilities, and substance abuse authority established pursuant to N.C.
 Gen. Stat. § 122C-115(c).
 Alliance is a local management entity ("LME") for publicly funded mental health, developmental disabilities, and substance abuse ("MH/DD/SA") services as defined in N.C.
 Gen. Stat. § 122C-3(20b).
 (Johnson, Vol. 1, p.
 175).
 Alliance is not incorporated in North Carolina.
-(Id.).

-- 5. Under federal and State law the North Carolina Department of Health and Human Services ("DHHS") is the single State agency authorized by the federal government to administer the Medicaid program.
-See 42 U.S.C. § 1396A(A)(5); N.C.
+(Id.). - 5.
+Under federal and State law, the North Carolina Department of Health and Human Services ("DHHS") is the single State agency authorized by the federal government to administer the Medicaid program in North Carolina.
+See 42 U.S.C. § 1396a(a)(5); N.C.
 Gen. Stat. § 108A-54.
 Under the law, DHHS is the only agency that is authorized to manage the Medicaid program, unless a waiver is granted by the federal government. - 6.
 DHHS received approval from the federal government to operate a Medicaid waiver program under Sections 1915(b) and 1915(c) of the Social Security Act ("the 1915(b)/(c) Medicaid Program").
 (Johnson, Vol. 1, p.
-176; Pet.
+176; C.C.
+Pet.
 Exs.
 3-4).
-As a part of the 1915(b)/(c) Medicaid Program, DHHS is permitted to enter into contracts with managed care organizations ("MCO") to operate a prepaid inpatient health plan ("PIHP") pursuant to 42 C.F.R. § 438.2. - 7.
-In February 2013, Alliance entered into two contracts with DHHS allowing it to serve as a managed care organization ("MCO") under the 1915(b)/(c) waiver.
+As a part of the 1915(b)/(c) Medicaid Program, DHHS is permitted to enter into contracts with managed care organizations ("MCO") to operate prepaid inpatient health plans ("PIHP") pursuant to 42 C.F.R. § 438.2. - 7.
+In February 2013, Alliance entered into two contracts with DHHS allowing it to serve as a managed care organization ("MCO") under the 1915(b)/(c) Medicaid Program.
 Alliance manages Medicaid mental health, developmental disability, and substance abuse services provided in Cumberland, Durham, Johnston, and Wake Counties.
-(Pet.
-Ex.
-16, p.
-9).
+(Johnson, Vol. 1, pp. 27-28, 176).
 Alliance's duties include authorizing and paying for recipient services, contracting with providers, and monitoring providers for compliance with regulatory and quality standards.
 (Johnson, Vol. 1, pp. 28-29, 138).

-Federal, State and Alliance Policy Requirements
+Federal, State, and Alliance Policy Requirements